 After retiring from the classroom in 2010, Larry has dedicated himself to disseminating this approach as widely as possible.
 He has worked as an educational consultant supporting teachers, running workshops, and giving presentations at national education conferences, school in-service sessions and other groups of teachers.
 You can see his resume below.

 He has also written two books on the subject, both of which are available in their entirety on this website.
-The first, A Teacher's Handbook, serves as a guide for teachers on implementing the philosophy and strategies Larry developed in his own classroom.
+The first, Agency: A Teacher's Guide to Self-directed Learning, serves as a guide for teachers on implementing the philosophy and strategies Larry developed in his own classroom.
 The second, This Changes Everything, describes his experiences with his students and with the teachers he has worked with as a consultant.

 The purpose of school is to prepare students to live satisfying, productive, and engaged lives.
 We must focus not just on what students should know and be able to do, but in who they become in school.
 As important as thoughtful curriculum and excellent teaching are, we have to remember they are both means to an end.
 The focus must remain on the learner and how she can become a responsible, self-reliant agent who steers her own learning process.

 Ideally, schools should foster creativity, grit, self-directedness, the willingness to make mistakes and to learn from them, and skill at collaborating with others.
 These traits are essential to learning effectively; more importantly, they are essential to living well.
 Focusing these traits helps fulfill the human potential of students and teachers alike.